Danack/RfcCodex/generics.md

 ## Notes

+Nikita Popov made some [detailed notes on his analysis](https://github.com/PHPGenerics/php-generics-rfc/issues/45) of trying to implement it.

 If people are really desperate for generics, then they should look at using [https://preprocess.io/](https://preprocess.io/) to start using generics through that, rather than waiting for them in PHP.

 ### Usage as a solution to overloading methods.